microsoft/service-fabric-yarp/docs/migrate-from-sf-reverse-proxy-to-sfyarp.md

-It applies if you run one or more Service Fabric applications behind the built-in reverse proxy — the Service Fabric HTTP App Gateway that listens on the "reverse proxy endpoint", commonly port 19081 — and need a replacement.
+It applies if you run one or more Service Fabric applications behind the built-in reverse proxy — the Service Fabric HTTP reverse-proxy component that listens on the "reverse proxy endpoint", commonly port 19081 — and need a replacement.
 Two situations typically drive this migration: